 Yes, LLP members must provide service address details for Companies House when they join an LLP, whether that’s during or after incorporation.

-Will my service address be displayed on public record?
+Will my service address be displayed on the public record?

 Companies House places all service addresses on public record.
 This is to maintain openness and corporate transparency in the UK.
 Therefore, if you change your service address at any time, you must tell Companies House as soon as possible.
 The public record will be updated with the new address.